Nursing in the United Kingdom: Nursing organisations and trade unions

-As of 2024, more than 200 organisations are related to nursing as regulated by the Nursing and Midwifery Council, not including nursing departments in universities or in the NHS.
-These include professional bodies, nursing specialties, charities, and migrant support networks.
+As of 2026, more than 100 organisations are related to nursing as regulated by the Nursing and Midwifery Council, not including nursing departments in universities or in the NHS.
+These include professional bodies, nursing specialties, charities, and migrant support networks.The largest of the professional bodies is the Royal College of Nursing (RCN) with over 500,000 members.

 Four trade unions represent nurses: the Royal College of Nursing (RCN), Unite the Union, UNISON and GMB.
 The RCN has a dual role as both a professional body and a trade union.

 Workforce

 Demographics

 The Nursing and Midwifery Council report on registration data twice a year (April and September).